immalcolm/modern-frontend-pau/module3/README.md

 #install a package from yarn repository
 yarn add <package-name>

+#uninstall a package
+npm un <package-name>

+#update package
+npm update <package-name>

 #node is typed in the console to access REPL
 $ node

 #the > indicates that REPL is running
 # anything written after > will be evaluated
-> console.log("HI")
+> console.log("Hey There")

-// REPL has evaluated the line and has printed out HI HI
+# REPL has evaluated the line and has printed out HI
+Hey there

 ```